scylladb/scylla-manager/docs/source/repair.rst

    sctool repair control -c prod-cluster --parallel 1

+For clusters **not supporting row-level repair**.
-Run the following command to repair the number of token ranges equal to half of the number of the shards of the repair master node in each Scylla repair job.
+Run the following command to repair half of the shards on repair master node in parallel.

 .. code-block:: none